 Laparoscopy & Laparoscopic Surgeries

 Laparoscopic surgery is a technique that allows us to perform a minimally invasive operation on the abdomen or thorax of dog or cat.
-Traditionally, surgery was completed using a scalpel.
-This approach was more painful with longer recovery times.
+Traditionally, in the past, surgery was completed using a scalpel, which was a bit more painful and required longer periods to recover and heal.

 What does this mean for the patient?